hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 ACS:

-all methods for which part of the name will be generated must use this "generated form". using this name distinct name convention for such cases has at least two benefits:
+all methods for which part of the name will be generated must use this "generated form". using this distinct name convention for such cases has at least two benefits:

 • for the developer searching for code locations from which a method